 In the exported version, the first 3 outline levels will become headlines, defining a general document structure.
 Additional levels will be exported as itemized lists.
 If you want that transition to occur at a different level, specify it with a prefix argument.
 For example, creates only top level headlines and does the rest as items.
-Lines starting with '#' and subtrees starting with the word 'COMMENT' will not be exported.

-'''

 C-1 C-c C-x a org-export-as-ascii

-'''